 What this means, in practice, is that a Studio Dynamic-style microphone, like this Samson Q2U, is actually a better choice if you don’t have that in place.
 Barring edge cases of those of you who have good, natural room acoustics.
-IE, your room has a lot of absorbing materials in it, or a lot of stuff in it to diffuse the sound, eliminating reverb.
+IE, your room has a lot of absorbing materials in it or a lot of stuff in it to diffuse the sound, eliminating reverb.

 This microphone here has a very good sound, especially considering the price it is at.
 However, the best feature of the Samson Q2U is the inclusion of both a USB and XLR connection.
-What this means, is that it can be used on a PC, Via USB, or connect to a more professional Audio interface/Mixer.
+What this means, is that it can be used on a PC, Via USB, or connected to a more professional Audio interface/Mixer.
 This provides a solid upgrade path to you, so you don’t need to heavily invest up-front.